What is the retention rate for students in the program?

 Prerequisites provide a foundation for Program coursework in for example neuroanatomy, vestibular, pharmacology, cochlear implants and genetics.
 A key prerequisite is demonstrating an understanding of the profession of audiology, ideally through both a course in audiology and varied clinical observation experiences.
 You are not required to have all prerequisites completed before you apply but you must have them completed before entering the program.

 Do I need to take my prerequisite coursework at UNC-Chapel Hill?

-Completion of pre-requisite coursework at any accredited university is acceptable.
-There are online programs available: Utah State University, The University of Alaska, and Appalachian State are a few.
+Completion of prerequisite coursework at any accredited university is acceptable.
+Online courses are available through, for example, Utah State University, University of Massachusetts.

 What is the required minimum GPA in order to be accepted?